SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Earlier we used Ansible-vault but recently we migrated to AWS SSM Parameter, since our entire infra is in AWS.
 We integrated ansible-vault with SSM Parameter to fetch the values directly from the AWS instead of ansible-vault.
 Which is a seamless integration instead of depending ansible-vault and ansible-vault commands.

 ### Session-25
-- What is terraform & why it is used ?
+- What is terraform and why it is used ?
 In how many ways we configured our project ?
 Why we prefer ansible as configuration management while configuring the big project ?
-Another name of ansible ?
-- Why we din't prefer manual configuration over ansible & shellscript ?
+- Why we din't prefer manual configuration over Ansible and Shellscript ?
-- What are the advantages of terraform ?
-V,C,A,I,C,A,M,H
+- What are the advantages of Terraform ?
+V, C, A, I, C, A, M, H
 - What is Inventory management in terraform ?
 It is about tracking all the infrastructure resources which terraform provisions and manages using terraform state file (Terraform.tfstate).
 This state file acts like a inventory.
-When you terraform plan or apply.
+When you terraform plan (or) apply.
 It will compare your desired state with current state.
-- What is declarative in terraform & How to install terraform ?
+- What is declarative in terraform and How to setup and install terraform ?
-- Install "hashicorp terraform extension" to get colors.
+- Install 'hashicorp terraform extension' to get colors.
 - How to get authentication to AWS to push the created infra ? aws CLI install
 - You can install aws cli in two ways ?
-One is regular method of downloading aws cli software & run the file in windows laptop & Another one is just run the shown commands in cmd from the internet.
+One is regular method of downloading aws cli software and run the file in windows laptop.
+Another one is just run the shown commands in cmd from the internet.
-- How to test wether the aws CLI is installed or not in cmd & gitbash ? aws --version
+- How to test wether the aws CLI is installed (or) not in cmd and gitbash ? aws --version
-- If credentials are not found then "aws configure" Before that you need to create terraform administrator user in IAM ?
+- If credentials are not found then do 'aws configure' before that you need to create terraform administrator user in IAM (or) use existing secret and access keys.
-- Where this credentials like Secret-key & Access-key will be saved ? .aws folder
+- Where this credentials like Secret-key and Access-key will be saved ? .aws folder
-- What is the syntax of terrafrom to create any resources & what we call this syntax of terraform ?
+- What is the syntax of terrafrom to create any resources and what we call this syntax of terraform ?
-- What is the importance of provider in terraform & what is the extension of terraform to save ?
+- What is the importance of provider in terraform and what is the extension of terraform to save ?
-- Where to run the terraform commands ?
-Terraform commands should be run in gitbash.
+- Where to run the terraform commands in gitbash ?
+Wherever .tf files exist
-- What are the terraform commands & what is their functionality ?
+- What are the terraform commands and what is their functionality ?
 - What is variable syntax ?
 Is really data-type in variable syntax is important ?
 NO!
 - Go through this https://github.com/daws-76s/terraform
-- We can also give Access-key & Secret-keys under region to get the authentication to AWS in provider section, but why we dint prefer this ?
-Thats why we "aws CLI" to authenticate.
+- We can also give Access-key and Secret-keys under region to get the authentication to AWS in provider section, but its not safe to do.
+Thats why we downloaded 'aws CLI' to authenticate.
-- So Dont push the Access-key & Secret-key to the github (or) internet for safety reasons.
+- So Dont push the Access-key and Secret-key to the github (or) internet for safety reasons.
 - Go through the all files in Terraform folder in VS.

 ### Session-26
 - What is the importance of .gitignore file in terraform ?
 - What is the use of terraform.tfvars ?
-- How to give terraform.tfvars file from the command prompt for plan & apply ?
+- How to give terraform.tfvars file from the command prompt for plan and apply ?
-- Here terraform.tfvars name is not mandatory we can use any name like "saikiran.tfvars"
+- Here terraform.tfvars name is not mandatory, we can use any name like 'saikiran.tfvars'
 - If you dont give -var-file then terraform will take default values from variables.tf file
 - Write a terraform code using terraform.tfvars example ?
 - Variable preferences in terraform are below ?